atomjoy/laravel-google-login/README.md

 # Google Login with Laravel and Socialite

 How to add Google login using Socialite in Laravel with One Tap.
+Google One Tap with Vue and Laravel Socialite.

 composer require laravel/socialite